 For example, Dignity Health based in San Francisco, California has an investment policy statement outlining that up to 5 percent of its investment portfolio will be allocated for loans to nonprofits that are supporting community health and well-being.
-Currently, it has deployed slightly less than one percent, or nearly $90 million, for these investments.1Pablo Bravo, phone interview by David Zuckerman and Katie Parker, March 18, 2016.
+Currently, it has deployed slightly less than 1 percent, or nearly $90 million, for these investments.((Pablo Bravo, phone interview by David Zuckerman and Katie Parker, March 18, 2016.))

 The advantage of this approach is that it can help an institution take on and achieve bold goals.
 A potential disadvantage is that without a formal, ongoing place-based investment program dedicated to supporting community health and well-being, approval from senior leadership would be required for each proposed project.
 This may result in challenges and limitations if leadership changes lead to less support for the initiative.

 - Move cash and cash equivalent assets into local banks and credit unions, including US Treasury Department-certified CDFIs, using money market accounts, business checking and savings accounts, and certificates of deposit

 - Provide linked deposits to a financial intermediary to enable them to provide loans for specific projects